1909 AAA Championship Car season

 The 1909 AAA Championship Car season consisted of 24 races, beginning in Portland, Oregon on June 12 and concluding with a point-to-point race from Los Angeles, California to Phoenix, Arizona on November 6.
 There were three events sanctioned by the Automobile Club of America in Lowell, Massachusetts.
-The de facto National Champion as poled by the American automobile journal Motor Age was Bert Dingley.
-Points were not awarded by the AAA Contest Board during the 1909 season.
-Champions of the day were decided by C. G. "Chris" Sinsabaugh, an editor at Motor Age, based on merit and on track performance.

-The points table was created retroactively in 1927 keeping Dingley as champion.
-In 1951 the championship standings were reworked, stripping the traditional champion of his title and giving it to George Robertson.
-All championship results should be considered unofficial.
+AAA did not award points towards a National Championship during the 1909 season, and did not declare a National Champion.